REFLEX-HACKATHON/demo-repository/README.md

 Runs on `http://localhost:8000` — interactive docs available at `http://localhost:8000/docs`

-**Note:** the Gemini API key needs an associated Google Cloud account with a billing card on file to unlock the free tier quota (even if usage stays within free limits, Google requires a card for verification).
-Without it, requests to `/think-pause/analyze` will fail with a 429/500 quota error.
+**Note:** the backend originally used the Gemini API, but the team switched to the Groq API (Llama models) after running into a Gemini free-tier quota issue tied to billing account verification.
+Groq's free tier does not require a billing card, which made it a faster path to an unblocked, testable backend.

 ---